Mark Isaacs: Art Music Awards

 The Art Music Awards are presented each year by the Australasian Performing Right Association (APRA AMCOS) and the Australian Music Centre (AMC).

 Australia Council Fellowship

-Australia Council Fellowships of $80,000 support outstanding, established artists’ and arts workers’ activity and professional development for a period of up to two years.
+Australia Council Fellowships of $80,000 support outstanding, established artists' and arts workers' activity and professional development for a period of up to two years.

+Classical Music Awards

+The 2008 Classical Music Awards (now Art Music Awards) were presented by APRA and the Australian Music Centre, at The Playhouse, Sydney Opera House.

+Don Banks Memorial Fellowship

+The Don Banks Memorial Fellowship was awarded by the Australia Council annually from 1981 to 1996.

+Jean Bogan Prize for Piano Composition

+The University of Newcastle presents the Jean Bogan Prize for Piano Composition, which recognises "original and outstanding" solo piano compositions by an Australian composer.

+Paul Lowin Orchestral Prize

+The Paul Lowin Orchestral Prize, which is "known as one of Australia's richest prizes for music composition", is awarded to a work scored for modern chamber or symphony orchestra.

 Other activities

 Lifeline Australia

 Isaacs is a volunteer telephone counsellor at Lifeline Australia, the nationwide crisis support and suicide prevention service.